-Q: The Stevens Initiative lists priority topics in its call for proposals.
-How much of a priority are these topics?
-Can my organization submit a proposal on a topic outside of the Initiative’s priority topics?
+Q: Can my organization submit a proposal on a topic outside of the Initiative’s priority topics?

 Q: The application mentions sustained communication.
 How long should programs run?

-A: While the Stevens Initiative does not have a specific rule around program duration and participant contact hours, the Initiative wants to see young people engaging in a way in which they get to know each other, work together, and build relationships and a sense of trust over time through repeated synchronous and/or asynchronous communication.
+A: While the Initiative does not have a specific rule around program duration and participant contact hours, the Initiative wants to see participants engaging in a way in which they get to know each other, work together, and build relationships and trust over time through repeated synchronous and/or asynchronous communication.
 Many, but not all, virtual exchange programs involve youth participants in eight to 30 hours of synchronous and/or asynchronous communication over a period of two to eight weeks.

 Q: Can an organization’s programming include young people from countries outside of the MENA region in addition to students from the U.S. and MENA region?

-A: Young people from outside the U.S. or the MENA region cannot be supported through a Stevens Initiative grant.
+A: Young people from outside the U.S. or the MENA region cannot be supported through an Initiative grant.

-A: No, the list of eligible countries – the United States and the countries in the Middle East and North Africa, as defined by the Department of State Bureau of Near Eastern Affairs – are the only eligible countries for Stevens Initiative participation through this grant competition.
+A: The list of eligible countries – the United States and the countries in the Middle East and North Africa, as defined by the Department of State Bureau of Near Eastern Affairs – are the only eligible countries for Initiative participation through this grant competition.
+Programming must be conducted in the United States and at least one of the following countries: Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Oman, Palestinian Territories, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, and Yemen.
 No countries will be added or removed from this list in this competition.
 Organizations based or proposing to conduct work outside of these two regions are welcome to use the Initiative’s other resources.

 Q: Is it allowable to have implementing staff in multiple countries?